 Reason #2: The beaches really are spectacular.

 On Rarotonga, you’re never more than 20 minutes from a stunning beach.
 The snorkeling is excellent and you’ll usually have the coast to yourself.
 However, if you’re after postcard perfect jaw-droppingly beautiful beaches, you’ll have to hop onto a short flight to Aitutaki, which features the most stunning lagoon on earth.
+Unlike nearby Fiji, you can expect to have these beaches all to yourself.
+During my lagoon tour, we sometimes had an entire island to ourselves.

 Besides gorgeous tortoise water, the lagoon is special because it features miles and miles of ultra-shallow water.
 You can literally walk from island to island.